“Three picture-perfect self-catering cottages in the idyllic Somerset countryside (sleeping 2-10)”

 - Brilliant for families- especially those with pre-schoolers, who can enjoy great-value mid-week rates outside of high season

-- Payments must be made by PayPal or bank transfer; each stay requires a £500 security deposit
+- Each stay requires a £500 security deposit

 - We would have liked a local info welcome pack - something the team are planning to add soon

 - The Dairy House’s TV and WiFi signal was quite weak during our stay, but we’ve been assured this has been fixed

 - In the Dairy House’s master bedroom, the ensuite bathroom is separated by a partition wall but no door

 Best time to go

 Day trip to the great British seaside.
 The charming town of Lyme Regis is great for fossil hunting and eating fish and chips on the prom (a 40-minute drive).”